syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ![SfRadialMenu with Items Open](images/CenterButtonText.png)

-## Selection color of radial menu
+## Selection color of the radial menu

-Selection color of an item can be changed using the [SelectionColor](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~SelectionColor.html) property of radial menu.
+The Selection color of an item can be changed using the [SelectionColor](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~SelectionColor.html) property of the radial menu.

 {% tabs %}
 {% highlight c# %}